AAC&U Style Guide

 For percentages given in running text, use figures and the word "percent" rather than the % symbol (CMS 9.18).

 Almost 90 percent of the students understood the economic advantages of a college education.

-To date something by referring to a decade, use the full four-digit date with no apostrophe (CMS 9.34).
+To date something by referring to a decade, spell out if the century is clear or use the full four-digit date with no apostrophe (CMS 9.33).

 The 1980s saw a focus on revising curricula.

 The eighties saw a focus on revising curricula.

 "When specific dates are expressed, cardinal numbers are used" (CMS 9.31).

 The conference will begin on March 8.